rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    - Updated the terminology.
    - Added a note about notation conventions.
    - Updated the URL of the IETF authors guidelines.
+   - Update the guidance so that the "file name" after the ``<CODE BEGINS>`` tag is mandatory.
    - Added code markers for the security template.
    - Updated the YANG security considerations template to better insist on the key secure transport features.
    - Added statements that the security template is not required for modules that follow {{!RFC8791}} or {{!RFC7952}}.
    - Added a statement about how to cite the RFCs that are listed in the security template.
+   - Added a template for IANA registrations.
    - Added a note that folding of the examples should be done as per {{!RFC8792}} conventions.
    - Added a recommendation about long trees.
    - Added a recommendation for the use of meaningful prefix values.